raFaL02/raFaL02/README.md

 Feel free to view my profile!

 - 💬 I'm 29 years old, with an intermediate level of English, and I work hard to learn more and more about software development.
-- ✏️ Studying and programming in Node.js, JavaScript, TypeScript, PostgreSQL, Express.js, with a bit of knowledge in React.js and PHP.
+- ✏️ Studying and programming in Java, Spring Boot, MongoDB, JPA, SQL, PostgreSQL, Docker and some knowledge of JavaScript and Node.js
 - 💖 I love technology, studying development, and programming.
 - 🌱 Seeking my first position in the programming field.